xianzhan-yang/setup-docs/README.md

-# DevOps Deployments
+# DevOps Setup Docs

-This repository provides a collection of deployment guides for common DevOps and infrastructure tools.
-Each directory contains step-by-step instructions, configuration tips, and references for setting up the respective software in production-like environments.
+This repository contains deployment guides for popular DevOps and infrastructure tools.
+Each directory includes a `README.md` with step-by-step instructions, configuration tips, and best practices to help you set up and configure the respective tool in production-like environments.

-Whether you're building a self-hosted DevOps stack, testing tools in a lab environment, or documenting deployment procedures for your team, this repository aims to be a practical and modular resource.
+Whether you're building a full DevOps stack, testing tools in a lab environment, or documenting procedures for your team, this collection provides a practical and modular resource.

 ---